daskeyboard/daskeyboard.io/README.md

 ```

 ### Zones
+Returns the list of a device's zones (JSON Array).
 ```sh
 curl -H "Authorization: Bearer ACCESS_TOKEN" -X GET http://q.daskeyboard.com/api/1.0/PID/zones
 ```
 The GET parameter **PID** must correspond to an existing device's pid.
-Each object will have the structure:
+Each JSON object will have the structure:
 ```json
 {
     "id": "id of the zone (string beginning by 'KEY_')",